IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 A copying snapshotting implementation would probably kill two birds with one stone by removing the two current limitations just discussed.

+Presumably, `cardano-node` will eventually be required to support storing snapshots on a different volume than where the session is placed, for example on a cheaper non-SSD drive.
+This feature was unfortunately not anticipated in the project specification and so is not currently included.
+As discussed above, it could be added with some additional work.

 ## Value resolving

 When instantiating the `ResolveValue` class, it is usually advisable to